 Memorable Manitobans: John William McLeod Thompson (1908-1986)

 After running unsuccesfully in the 1940 federal election, he was elected to the Manitoba Legislature in the 1953 general election, and was re-elected in 1958 and 1959.
-He served as Minister of Municipal Affairs and Minister of Labour (1958-1959) and Minister of Public Works (1959-1962).
+He held ministerial portfolios of Municipal Affairs (1958-1959), Labour (1958-1959), and Public Works (1959-1962).
 He resigned in October 1962 when he was appointed a County Court judge in the Southern and Eastern Judicial Districts, based at Morden.
-He served as President of the Canadian Good Roads Association and was a Life Member of the Roads and Transportation Association of Canada, Royal Canadian Legion, and the Progressive Conservative Party.
+He served as President of the Canadian Good Roads Association and was a Life Member of the Roads and Transportation Association of Canada, Royal Canadian Legion, and Progressive Conservative Party.

 The Canadian Parliamentary Guide, 1956.

 “Pone – Thompson,” Winnipeg Free Press, 3 December 1964, page 31.

 Obituary, Winnipeg Free Press, 17 December 1986, page 56.

 Obituary [Lorraine Marlene Thompson], Winnipeg Free Press, 28 May 2022.